-All employment opportunities including student internship job openings are posted in CATS, the UCOP Classification/Applicant Tracking System.
-Your HR Business Partner may also be able to post a student internship job opening on specific UC campus career websites with a link back to the application in CATS.
+All employment opportunities including student internship job openings are posted in TAM, the UCOP Talent Acquistion Manager System.
+Your HR Business Partner may also be able to post a student internship job opening on specific UC campus career websites with a link back to the application in TAM.
 All interns will need to fill out an application in the system and submit it to the specific opening they are interested in.

 When considering hiring a student intern, we recommend that your department first assess the needs and resources, goals, duration of the internship and the on-boarding and off-boarding policies.

 Who can I hire as a student intern?
 What are the requirements?

 The 2018 UCOP Student Internship Program is open to UC undergraduate and graduate students.
 If you have an internship candidate who is not a UC student, please consult your HR Business Partner for further details.